 About Butter and Saturated Fat

-Buy only unsalted, organic or pastured butter to make clarified butter, such as Kerrygold Irish Butter in the silver wrapper or Organic Valley.
-Both are widely available.
+Buy only unsalted, organic or pastured butter to make clarified butter.
 Organic and pastured butter is free of growth hormones, antibiotics, harmful pesticides, GMOs and has a more healthful fat profile.

 The quality of the butter produced from a cows milk is directly proportional to its diet.
-Whether grass-fed (pastured) or grain-fed (CAFO), all butter is 50% saturated fat.
+Whether grass-fed (pastured, good) or grain-fed from a CAFO (factory farm, not good), all butter is 50% saturated fat.
 The difference is that pastured butter has a healthy omega-6 to omega-3 fat profile, about 1:1, which is ideal.
 Butter from grain-fed cows has a much higher omega-6 ratio, and most Americans get too much omega-6 fats in their diet.
-Plus butter from cows on grain-fed, conventional diets can store pesticide residues and environmental toxins, not what I want in my butter.
-Be sure to choose grass-fed, pasture or organic unsalted butter.
+Plus butter from cows on grain-fed, conventional diets can store pesticide residues and environmental toxins, not what you want in your butter.

 How to Make Clarified Butter